Predrag Bošković: Political career

 From November 2005 to September 2006 he served as the Minister of Economy in the Government of Montenegro.

 From September 2006 to August 2008 he was the president of the Board of Directors of Montenegrobonus (a prominent Montenegrin oil and gas trade company).

 In August 2008 he was elected the president of the Coalmine "Pljevlja".The company had suffered major losses for many consecutive years prior to his appointment.
 Bošković immediately introduced many organizational and strategic changes, and as a result the company started to incur profits.
 Moreover, the company is one of the most successful companies in Montenegro today.

 In December 2012 he was elected Minister of Labor and Social Welfare.
 He remained at this position until March 2015, when he became Minister of Education.

-On the 28th of November 2016 he was elected as Minister of Defense of the Republic of Montenegro, leaving his previous post as Minister of Education.
+On 28 November 2016 he was elected as Minister of Defense of the Republic of Montenegro, leaving his previous post as Minister of Education.

+Controversies

+Predrag Bošković was arrested at Podgorica Airport on 6 October 2025, on the orders of the Special State Prosecutor's Office.
+He is suspected of being part of an organized crime group that was undermining Montenegro's security system, and which was particularly active in attacks on political opponents during and after the 2019-2020 clerical protests in Montenegro.
+He was released from custody a day later.